Untangle anxiety, trauma, and overwhelming feelings so life feels worth living.

 We do not take insurance at this time.

-• If you have out-of-network benefits, you may seek reimbursement if you wish.
-I do this by providing you with a “superbill”.
+If you have out-of-network benefits, you may seek reimbursement if you wish.
+We do this by providing you with a “superbill”.
 This is a monthly receipt that shows what services you received and the amount you’ve already spent.

 You may submit claims for reimbursement with your insurance company.
 The process for claim submission is different for each plan.
 Please contact your insurance to find out how you can submit superbills (as opposed to single session claims).
 You do this by calling the number on the back of your insurance card.